visnuravichandran/claude-code-workshop/docs/WORKSHOP.md

 > **One running task, told two ways.** As an app, you are growing a Tasks API
 > into a tiny team tracker (Tasks → Projects → Comments).
 As a Claude Code
 > user, you are building a small "toolkit" (memory → rules → a skill → a
-> reviewer subagent → hooks → a shareable plugin) that makes that growth fast
+> reviewer subagent → permission rules → hooks → an MCP connection → a
-> and consistent.
-Every feature is introduced exactly when the app gives you a
+> shareable plugin) that makes that growth fast and consistent.
+Every feature is
-> reason to want it.
+> introduced exactly when the app gives you a reason to want it.

 Official docs to keep open: the
 [feature overview](https://code.claude.com/docs/en/features-overview) is the